zeltbrennt/AOC2023/README.md

 Solved Part 1 in the most stupid way I could think of, somehow creating actual functions from the input and storing them in a map, to actually call them.
 Learned a lot about funktional programming this way and the code ist fast!
 Still working on part 2, though...

+# Day 20: Pulse Propagation

+Solved Part 1 naively, actually simulating the pulses between the modules.
+Learned a lot about the use of interfaces vs abstract classes.
+For part 2, this is not enough.
+I am very sure that that one has to decipher the input, which is some form of assembly.
+Flip-Flops being NOT-Gates and Conjunctions being AND...
+In the end, the input will translate into a mathematical operation.
+I will figure this out later.